NetApp-openstack-dev/openstack-docs/source/cinder/key_concepts/section_cinder-key-concepts.rst

    option ``netapp_pool_name_search_pattern``.

--  *NFS*: a Cinder pool is created for each junction path from FlexVol volumes that are listed in the configuration option ``nfs_shares_config``.
+-  *NFS*: a Cinder pool is created for each junction path from FlexVol or FlexGroup volumes that are listed in the configuration option ``nfs_shares_config``.